shalva-an/School-Students/README.md

 - User should be able to create a student and select which school the student belongs to

 - User should be able to edit a student

+# BONUS:
+- Add a search form to the School show page that allows a user to search for a student by name
+- Add a custom route to a "support" page that has a "contact us" form
+  - Form should ask for the User to enter their name, email, and reason for contacting
+  - Once the form is submitted, it routes the User to the School index page and displays a message that says "Thank you for contacting us"